ninahonyango/Cybersec_Investigation_Reports/README.md

    - Description of the traffic, attack type, or suspicious activity under investigation.

 3. **Environment Setup**
-   - Tools, systems, and configurations used.
+   - Tools, systems, network topology, and configurations used.

 4. **Evidence Collected**
    - Relevant Wireshark or IDS/IPS packet captures with timestamp explanations.